 Drop off before school: Please enter the far church driveway off of 5th Street.
 Vehicles will move forward through the driveway, dropping your child(ren) off on the walkway to the playground area.
-Students will go directly to the playground (safety zone), not into the building.
-You will then exit out of the parking lot onto Columbus Avenue.
-Please note that the drive is one way only.
+Students will go directly to the playground (safety zone) not into the building.
+You will then exit out of the OLP School parking lot onto 5th Street.
 Supervision will be provided on the playground beginning at 7:20 a.m.

 Should you arrive after the 7:40 start time, you will enter the same driveway, but drop your student(s) off at Door #1 and exit out to Columbus Ave.
-Students will need to buzz in and Mrs. Vine will allow them to enter the building.
+Students will need to buzz in, and Ms. Vine will allow them to enter the building.
 Students must stop in the office for a pass to class.